Entering Hong Kong

-Foreign nationals may enter the country through various land checkpoints, airports, and seaports all over the country.
-The most direct way to get to Malaysia is to fly commercial into Kuala Lumpur International Airport (IATA code: KUL) .
-KLIA is a well-connected airport servicing many major carriers from all over the world.
+Foreign nationals may enter the country through various land checkpoints, airports and seaports available.
+The most direct way to get to Hong Kong is to fly using commercial airliners to Hong Kong International Airport (IATA code: HKG).
+It is a well-connected regional airport servicing many major carriers from all over Asia and the world.

 - The secretariat will NOT issue any Letter of Sponsorship or Letter of Guarantee if you are required to do so by the immigration department.
 It is the participants’ sole responsibility to obtain such documents.